 - Users from the other organisations: please write to [email protected] for more information.

 4. Project Application

 - Submit your application on the Projects Portal when the application period opens (refer to Table 1 for more details).

 - All resources, if approved, will be for a 1-year period.

-- You should receive a confirmation email once your application has been submitted successfully.
+- You will receive a confirmation email once your application has been submitted successfully.

 - All applications that are not submitted will be deleted at the end of the application period.
 (Renewal applications will be reverted to their previous status).

 - Please refer to the Projects Portal User Guide for more information.

-- For ASPIRE 1: Resources requested should be at least 50,000 CPU core hours.
+- For ASPIRE 1: Resources requested should be at least 50,000 CPU core hours2.